 All the way up I was thinking that I simply couldn't believe I was taking my little girl to University.
 Where had the years gone?

 Her brother fixed up her computer and checked the Internet was working.
 I bought her what might be her last square meal until Christmas.
 We drove home.
+Communication was restarted by email.
+Maternal fears were allayed by the friends she'd made, the societies she'd joined, that fact that she'd discovered the local Tesco.

 Every time I watch the Last Night of the Proms, I am transported back to 1976 or so when for three years I worked at the Royal School of Mines and my tiny slip of an office window looked out over the queue for the promenade concerts.